asadcr/Angular-Starter-Kit/README.md

 ```
 ## npm scripts

+* `npm install` - retrieves and installs all required packages
 * `npm start` - Builds and Runs the app in development mode at localhost:4200

+## Running the Application
+* Open Browser at localhost:4200
+* Enter username admin and Password admin to login

 ## Conventions